This blog post may contain affiliate links, where I make a small commission at no extra cost to you.

 - EFT (I found this pocket book helps me only £3.99

 Now instead of the major panic attacks that I felt when I was younger; they have changed to heart racing, dizziness with shortness of breath.
 Luckily on most days I am still able to function without anyone really noticing.

-So if your feeling like your anxiety is starting to affect your life, please talk to someone and I really cant recommend EFT enough.
-If you don’t like the look of the pocket book, their are many more out there to try and also many practitioners that can help you.
+So if your feeling like your anxiety is starting to affect your life, please talk to someone and I really can’t recommend EFT enough.
+If you don’t like the look of the pocket book, there are many more out there to try and also many practitioners that can help you.

 Good luck and thanks for reading.